GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
 >
-> ~ *John Romero*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts